tparker1/cs185c_fall2024/Project/README.md

 This notebook will shift input grids with `xgOrigin, ygOrigin = -180, -90` to `xgOrigin, ygOrigin = 0, -90` to align with MITgcm's built-in interpolation expectations.

+## Step 2: Add files to the computing cluster

+Once the input files have been created, the model files can be transferred to the computing cluster.
+Begin by cloning a copy of MITgcm into your scratch directory and make a folder for each configuration, .e.g.

+`mkdir MITgcm/configurations/global_ocean_coarse`

+`mkdir MITgcm/configurations/global_ocean_medium`

+Then, use the scp command to send the code, input, and namelist directories to the respective configuration directory.

+## Step 3: Compile the model

+Once all of the files are on the computing cluster, the model can be compiled.
+Make a build directory in each of the configuration directories and run the following lines:

+../../../tools/genmake2 -of ../../../tools/build_options/darwin_amd64_gfortran -mods ../code -mpi
+make depend
+make

+## Step 4: Run the two models
+### 4.1: Run the coarse grid model

+After the compilation is complete, run the coarse grid model.
+Move to the respective run directory, link everything from input and code, and the submit the job script:

+`sbatch cs185c_parker.slm`

+### 4.2: Run the medium grid model

+Next, run the medium grid model to complete the experiment.
+For this one, go to the medium grid configuration file, link everything from input and code, and the submit the job script:

+`sbatch cs185c_m_parker.slm`

+## Step 5: Analyze the Results

+There are two notebooks provided for analysis:

+[comment]    Analyzing Model Results

+[comment]    This notebook is provided to have a quick look at spatial and temporal variations in the temperature field in the model with wind.
+It also generates the visualization provided in the figures directory.

+[comment]  Answering the Science Question

+[comment]    This notebooks provided some analysis plot to address the science question posed above.